Skip links

 Challenge

-The objectives for WorldRemit in their partnership with M2.0 Communications, the top PR firm in the Philippines that offers media monitoring services, were to increase new favorable media coverage, improve sentiment/share of voice, establish the brand as high-quality, reliable, and trustworthy, build stronger brand performance in the Philippines with a focus on multi-channel PR, and engage media attention with innovative PR campaigns.
+The objectives for WorldRemit in their partnership with M2.0 Communications were to increase new favorable media coverage, improve sentiment/share of voice, establish the brand as high-quality, reliable, and trustworthy, build stronger brand performance in the Philippines with a focus on multi-channel PR, and engage media attention with innovative PR campaigns.

 Approach

-Finding the key opinion leaders to build brand reputation amongst key trade and mainstream press was always a top priority.
-From top-tier publications, broadcast interviews, and podcast engagements, our PR efforts for WorldRemit have been well-thought of and integrated right from the very beginning of our partnership.
+Finding the key opinion leaders to build a brand reputation amongst key trade and mainstream press was always a top priority.
+From top-tier publications, broadcast interviews, and podcast engagements, our PR campaign strategy for WorldRemit has been well-thought-of and integrated right from the beginning of our partnership.

 For the past year, we were able to come up with different PR engagements for WorldRemit from press releases, exclusive interviews, broadcast interviews and podcast engagements, and thought-leadership pieces.
 We were able to exceed our target of 10 pickups for all our press releases across broadsheets and online media publications.